-The 2012 London Olympics will be the first Olympic event to have an anti-doping laboratory sponsored by a pharmaceutical company.
-GlaxoSmithKline (GSK) proposed to sponsor the anti-doping programme for the 2012 Olympic Games.
+The 2012 London Olympics is the first Olympic event to have an anti-doping laboratory sponsored by a pharmaceutical company after GlaxoSmithKline (GSK) proposed to sponsor the anti-doping programme.

-GSK has made the donation as part of its £20m contribution to the Games.
+With the proposal accepted by the London Organising Committee of the Olympic and Paralympic Games (LOCOG) in 2009, GSK has made the donation as part of its £20m contribution to the games.
 The sponsorship was signed under a Tier Three deal.

-The company subsequently built an anti-doping laboratory at one of its R&D sites near Harlow in Essex, UK, about 22 miles from the Olympic Stadium.
-Spread over 4,400m² (47,361ft²), the laboratory is as big as seven tennis courts.
+The company has subsequently built an anti-doping laboratory at one of its research and development (R&D) sites near Harlow in Essex, around 22 miles (mi) from the Olympic Stadium.
+Covering 4,400m² (47,361ft²), the laboratory is as big as seven tennis courts.

 The 2012 London Olympics anti-doping programme